Help Us Find the Next Class of Act Six Scholars

 Invite Act Six to Present to Your School or Organization

-If you would like to arrange a virtual presentation for a group of potential applicants or community members at your school, church or organization to learn more about Act Six, please complete the form below.
+If you would like to arrange an in-person or virtual presentation for a group of potential applicants or community members at your school, church or organization to learn more about Act Six, please complete the form below.
 A staff member will follow-up with you to schedule a presentation.

-TELL US ABOUT AN EMERGING URBAN LEADER WHO SHOULD APPLY
+REACH OUT TO AN EMERGING LEADER YOU THINK SHOULD APPLY